 The Commercial Code is the main company law in France, stipulating the most important requirements and rules for company organisation and structure.
 The French Commercial Code also refers to some rules in the Civil Code, and the Monetary and Financial Code.
+The interoperability between the different Code is high.
 As far as company registration is concerned, the Act of 19 December 2002 establishes the obligations of all companies set up in France with regard to the French Registry of Commerce and Companies (Registre de commerce et des sociétés).

-4.3.5 eProcurement
+3.3.5 eProcurement